SolaceDev/pubsubplus-connector-kafka-source/README.md

 The host should match the IP address of the broker.

 For connectivity to Kafka, the Source Connector has four basic configuration requirements: name for the Connector Plugin, the name of the Java Class for the connector, the number of Tasks the connector should deploy and the name of the Kafka Topic.
-The following is an example for the Solace Source Connector:
+The following is an example for the PubSub+ Source Connector:

 ```ini
 name=solaceConnector